The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: The plain vanilla Hubbard model on the square lattice

 Here $ \langle \ve{i}, \ve{j} \rangle $ denotes nearest neighbors.
 We can make contact with the general form of the Hamiltonian [see Eq.~\eqref{eqn:general_ham}] by setting: $N_{\mathrm{fl}} = 2$, $N_{\mathrm{col}} \equiv \texttt{N\_SUN} =1 $, $M_T = 1$,

 $M_V = N_{\text{unit-cell}} $, $U_{k} = \frac{U}{2}$, $V_{x y}^{(k, s=1)} = \delta_{x,y} \delta_{x,k} $, $V_{x y}^{(k, s=2)} = - \delta_{x,y} \delta_{x,k} $, $\alpha_{ks} = 0 $ and $M_I = 0 $.
 The coupling of the HS fields to the $z$-component of the magnetization breaks the SU(2) spin symmetry.
 Nevertheless, the $z$-component of the spin remains a good quantum number such that the imaginary-time propagator -- for a given HS field -- is block diagonal in this quantum number.
 This corresponds to the flavor index running from $1$ to $2$, labeling spin up and spin down degrees of freedom.
 We note that in this formulation the hopping matrix can be flavor dependent such that a Zeeman magnetic field can be introduced.
 If the chemical potential is set to zero, this will not generate a negative sign problem \cite{Wu04,Milat04,Bercx09}.
-The code that we describe below can be found in the module \path{Prog/Hamiltonians/Hamiltonian_plain_vanilla_hubbard_mod.F90}.
-This file may be a good starting point for implementing a new model Hamiltonian.
+The code that we describe below can be found in the submodule \path{Prog/Hamiltonians/Hamiltonian_Hubbard_Plain_Vanilla_smod.F90}.